 But it's also the writing, and indeed the story itself.
 The Dead Man explores what happens when Judge Dredd teams up with a boy.
 It's not a million miles from Batman and Robin, if Batman was hideously scarred and Robin was less of a circus brat and more of a child doomed to have his eyes burned out by an eldritch horror.
 But it works.
 There's frustration and camaraderie in equal measure.
 There's the excitement of going on an adventure, on that spans desert wasteland and woods and swamps.
 And of course there's two very different personalities rubbing against each other.

-Dredd genesis, we're told, was to bring Dirty Harry to a science fiction comic.
-Perhaps the part that surives that trnalsation best is the Clint Eastwood taciturn style.
-The Dead Man is less Dirty Harry and more 'the Man with no Name'.
+Dredd's genesis - we're told in countless 'secret histories of 2000AD' - was to bring Dirty Harry to a science fiction comic.
+Perhaps the one part that survives that translation best is that Dredd still has Clint Eastwood's taciturn style.
+The Dead Man is no exception, only he's less Dirty Harry and more 'the Man with no Name'.
 There's the same Eastwoodness about him, except perhaps he's a little kinder.
 You feel that the Dead Man wants to be good and helpful, even as he knows his past is full of violence, usually delivered by his own hand.

 The other thing that helps raise The Dead Man above other epics is that it's all told from Yassa's point of view.
 Most Dredd stories just throw us into the action in Mega City One, sometimes with an omniscient narrator but typically with no narrator, just Dredd and cits shouting at each other with captions (or TV announcers!) to explain time and place.
-But here we have Yassa, who tells the story in his own fashion, setting a mood we've not encountered before and, in the world of Dredd, won't encounter again - outside of one other, even more famous story narrated by a protagonist who is not Judge Dredd...
+But here we have Yassa, who tells the story in his own fashion, setting a mood we've not encountered before.
+In the world of Dredd, we don't encounter this style of narration very often again - although one other, even more famous story narrated by a protagonist who is not Judge Dredd...

 Writing: 10/10